Snowboarding Tooth Injury in South OC: What to Do After a Fall (Same-Day Dental Repair)

 4. Visit a dentist within 30–60 minutes for the best chance of saving it.

-Our team at Kaban Dental Group often helps South OC patients successfully reattach or replace damaged teeth when they come in right away.
+Dr Kaban leads our team at Kaban Dental Group.
+We often help South OC patients successfully reattach or replace damaged teeth when they come in right away.

 Snow and wind can make oral injuries extra painful.